growthbook/growthbook/packages/sdk-js/README.md

 // If the feature value was assigned as part of an experiment if (result.source === "experiment") {
-  // Get all the possible variations the experiment could have assigned console.log(experiment.variations);
+  // Get all the possible variations that could have been assigned console.log(experiment.variations);
 }
 ```